healthIMIS/internal-tools/README.md

 - sharing documents with people from extern (restrict to read access?) (see [Access Control](#access-control--user-management))
 - edit files from file storage in browser
 - edit documents, spreadsheets and presentations (Microsoft Office and open formats)
-- show pdf files (possible editation via annotations?)
+- show pdf files (possible editing via annotations?)
 - edit markdown files with preview (?)
 - collaborative editing for all editable formats (if possible)
 #### Possible open source tools